JoeMerrell/employee-tracker/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact Joe Merrell (me) directly at joe@uhhuhohyeah.com.
+If you have any questions about the repo, contact Joe Merrell (me) directly at joe@uhhuhohyeah.com.
 You can find more of my work at my github account: https://github.com/JoeMerrell